Access4all/adg/pages/knowledge/colours-and-contrast/text/README.md

 ![White text on blue sky and white clouds](_media/beach.png)

 You could increase contrast by adding a text shadow as described above.
-Or you could add a semi-transparent darkening layer between text and background
+Or you could add a semi-transparent darkening layer between text and background.

 ![White text with semi-transparent darkening background](_media/beach-with-background.png)